 LEGAL Immigrants have helped build this country and make it what it is, but we must secure the border.
-Trey opposes amnesty for illegal immigrants, and supports securing our border.
+Trey supports a step by step approach to immigration reform centered around securing our border.

 Trey believes in the free market.
 He believes that we should utilize the natural resources we have in this country to ensure that America is no longer dependent on foreign oil.
 Trey also supports the Keystone Pipeline.